longway2go-ai/PDFIQ-Ask-your-PDF-using-RAG/README.md

-# 📄 PDFIQ: Ask your PDF
+# 📚 PDFIQ : Ask Your PDF 🤖

 PDFIQ is a powerful, interactive PDF reader and question-answering system that uses **OpenAI's GPT models** (or any OpenAI-compatible model) and **Qdrant VectorDB** to understand your documents.
 It parses PDFs into chunks, stores them in a vector database, and retrieves relevant content based on your query using semantic search.